Desirée Valadares

 My research and teaching focus on the cultural memory and infrastructural imaginaries of the Second World War in western Canada and the non-contiguous US.

-In my current book project, I theorize repair through transpacific redress movements which coalesce around the preservation and stewardship of Second World War confinement landscapes in Hawai’i, Alaska and British Columbia.
+In my current book project, I theorize repair through Pacific redress movements which coalesce around the preservation and stewardship of Second World War confinement landscapes in Hawai’i, Alaska and British Columbia.
 I draw insights from archival research, and place-based research methods including architectural drawing and photography in addition to participant-engaged methods such as landscape archaeology, gardening, and salvage at former confinement sites.
-Broadly, my research contributes to ongoing debates on infrastructural and labour histories, war reparations, Asian-Indigenous relations, and environmental histories of Second World War confinement sites in former US territories and in western Canada.
+Broadly, my research contributes to ongoing debates on infrastructural repair, war reparations, Asian North American-Indigenous relations, settler colonialism and land dispossession at former Second World War confinement sites in former US territories and in western Canada.

 Teaching keyboard_arrow_down